 The foundation production course for new media majors and anyone interested in using the computer as a creative tool.
 Students learn basic digital imaging terminology and are introduced to the field of digital art and its historical contexts.
 Production assignments include creating bitmap and vector images, animations, and sound.
 General topics like printing, scanning, and image capturing are also covered.
 Limited to new media majors.

-NME 1420 Refer to MAT 1420 in Mathematics/Computer Science Courses (School of Natural & Social Sciences) for description.
+MAT 1420 Refer to Mathematics/Computer Science Courses (School of Natural & Social Sciences) for description.
 Formerly also offered as NME 1420.

 Programming for Visual Artists